vghuy17ck1/svt-av1-psyex/README.md

 Default is **0**.

-- `--filtering-noise-detection`
+- `--noise-adaptive-filtering`

 This setting controls the noise detection algorithm that turns off CDEF/restoration filtering if the noise level is high enough; this feature is enabled by default if you use tune 0/tune 3.
 By popular request, a member of our community has decided to add this setting to improve visual appeal on less demanding content.

-0 follows default tune behavior, 1 always enables noise adaptive CDEF/restoration filters, 2 forcefully disables the noise-adaptive CDEF/restoration filters, resulting in CDEF/restoration filtering always being on.
+0 follows default tune behavior, 1  enables noise adaptive CDEF and restoration filters.

+2 forcefully disables the noise-adaptive CDEF/restoration filters, resulting in CDEF/restoration filtering always being on.

 3 only enables noise-adaptive filtering for CDEF, forcing restoration filtering at all times.
 4 only enables noise-adaptive filtering for restoration, enabling CDEF at all times.